-Okay, so what’s an FWA?
-You know what an FAQ is, it’s frequently asked questions, but what’s this FWA stuff?
+What are 4 common vehicle graphics FWAs?
+But first, what’s an FWA?
+You know what an FAQ is, it’s Frequently Asked Questions, but what’s this FWA stuff?
 FWA stands for Frequent Wrong Assumptions.
 I might have made this up, but why not, someone needed to.
 So, what are the FWA’s for vehicle graphics?
 Here are a few of the common vehicle graphics FWA’s we hear most often.

 My Business is too Small for Vehicle Graphics